-- Correct for the vertical offset between where GNSS observations are observed (the electronic phase center) and the bottom of the antenna (Antenna Reference Point, or ARP). - Correct for any difference between the L1 and L2 electronic phase centers, which can be a factor in the success or failure of ambiguity resolution. - Apply elevation based corrections
+- Correct for the vertical offset between where GNSS observations are observed (the electronic phase center) and the bottom of the antenna (Antenna Reference Point, or ARP). - Correct for any difference between the L1 and L2 electronic phase centers, which can be a factor in the success or failure of ambiguity resolution. - · Apply elevation based corrections

-Absolute antenna models in ANTEX format are supported.
+Calibrated absolute antenna models published by IGS and NGC in the ANTEX format are supported.
 If the antenna model is not known at your remote, it is recommended that the Generic profile be applied, which does not apply any corrections.
 In that case, the processed positions are referenced to the antenna L1 phase center, or as best can be estimated without applying the antenna model.
 The correct antenna model should be selected for best results.